 c.
-The operations of the Landfill shall be in compliance with the requirements of Revised Ordinances of Honolulu § 21-5.680, to the extent applicable, and all applicable statutes, rules and regulations of the State Department of d.
+The operations of the Landfill shall be in compliance with the requirements of Revised Ordinances of Honolulu § 21-5.680, to the extent applicable, and all applicable statutes, rules and regulations of the State Department of Health, the United States Environmental Protection Agency and any other federal or state agency and the Solid Waste Management Permit for the Landfill.
+A violation of any applicable statute, rule or regulation or any violation of a condition of the Solid Waste Management Permit for the Landfill shall be a violation of this Order.

+d.
 The ENV shall obtain all necessary approvals from the United States Environmental Protection Agency, the State Department of Health, the State Department of Transportation, the State Commission on Water Resource Management, the City and County of Honolulu Board of Water Supply and any other federal, state or municipal agency prior to commencing any onsite or off-site improvements or activities.